UpThemes/Typecase/README.txt

 2. Install the Typecase plugin by going to Plugins > Add New > Upload and select the typecase.zip file and click the "upload" button.
 3. Activate the plugin.
 4. Locate the Typecase menu item on the left side menu.
-5. Following the on-screen instructions to begin using Typecase.
+5. Follow the on-screen instructions to begin using Typecase.

 == Frequently Asked Questions ==